Immunotherapy for ALK Positive Lung Cancer

 Researchers have looked at combination therapy using targeted therapy (TKIs) plus immunotherapy (ICIs).
 Combining TKIs with ICIs has shown some promise.

 However, side effects are significant.
-The most common side effects include abnormal liver function, diarrhea, and rash.
+The most common side effects of some therapies include abnormal liver function, diarrhea, and rash.
 More research is needed to determine if this approach is safe and effective.1

 To engineer the T cells, researchers first remove them from the body.
 Then they change the T cells in the lab to make them recognize cancer cells.
 When the engineered T cells are returned back into the body, they are able to seek out and attack cancer cells.1,7